Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Local well-posedness

 \section{Local well-posedness}

 In this section, we establish precise versions of Theorem \ref{lwp-t-intro} for the local Hadamard well-posedness of the Cauchy problems for the gDNLS and gAL equations on the infinite lattice and supplemented with the nonzero boundary conditions \eqref{uU-bc}.
 The section is organized into three subsections.
 In the first, we perform a transformation that leads to modified gDNLS and gAL equations but with \textit{zero} boundary conditions at infinity, thus allowing us to formulate a contraction mapping argument by employing the discrete Fourier transform.
 In the second subsection, we prove local well-posedness for gDNLS.
 In addition, we derive a conservation law that will be useful later in Section \ref{lifespan-s}, when discussing the potential scenarios of global existence and blow-up for gDNLS.
 Finally, in the third subsection we establish local well-posedness for gAL.
-This task turns out to be more challenging than in the case of gDNLS, due to the nonlocal nonlinearity present in gAL.
-In particular, we prove two variants of Theorem \ref{lwp-t-intro}: in the first, we assume $\zeta \in X^1(\mathbb{Z})$, while in the second we impose a higher regularity requirement on the background, namely $\zeta \in X^2(\mathbb{Z})$.
-The latter scenario will be particularly useful for the discussion on the minimum guaranteed lifespan for the gAL lattice in Section \ref{lifespan-s}.
+This task turns out to be more challenging than in the case of gDNLS due to the nonlocal nonlinearity present in gAL.